garden-io/garden/docs/reference/module-types/templated.md

 # A map of inputs to pass to the ConfigTemplate.
 These must match the inputs schema of the ConfigTemplate.
 #
 # Note: You can use template strings for the inputs, but be aware that inputs that are used to generate the resulting
-# module names and other top-level identifiers must be resolvable when scanning for modules, and thus cannot reference
+# config names and other top-level identifiers must be resolvable when scanning for configs, and thus cannot reference
-# other modules or runtime variables.
+# other actions, modules or runtime variables.
 See the [environment configuration context
 # reference](../template-strings/environments.md) to see template strings that are safe to use for inputs used to
-# generate module identifiers.
+# generate config identifiers.
 inputs:
 ```